wp-plugins/authorizenet-woocommerce-addon/readme.txt

 == Description ==

-This plugin is an addon for WooCommerce to implement a payment method  for accepting **Credit Cards Payments** By merchants via **Authorize.Net** Gateway
+This plugin is an addon for WooCommerce to implement a payment gateway method for accepting **Credit Cards Payments** By merchants via **Authorize.Net** Gateway

 This plugin uses AIM (Advance Integration Module) PHP SDK from Authorize.Net® Bundled with plugin